BenGoodair/chess_performance/README.md

 **Overview**

-This project investigates the evolution of chess performance metrics—Elo rating and move accuracy—among 1,000 British Chess.com players over time.
-We analyze how major national events (e.g., Brexit, lockdowns, elections) coincide with changes in cognitive performance as inferred from chess data.
+This project ultimately aims to analyse the full rating history of all chess players - to determine the effect of national-level events on cognitive performance.
+For now, we have pulled the full game histories of 1k players registered with the nationality of GB (out of potential 6m).
+Just to test how it works with (e.g., Brexit, lockdowns, elections).

 ---